marcin-dolowy/pjf-calorie-calculator/README.md

 ## 🚀 Getting started

-To run this project locally:
+To adding all modules and packages required for this project:

 - Open up a terminal and navigate to the directory of your Python project.
 Once you are there, type the following
   command: